Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 19

 Miss Sanders.
 Answered that too.

-Got some shoes this morning - tinned
+Got some stores this morning - tinned

-sausages, tinned fruits, curry powder,
+sausages, tinned fish, curry powder,

 coffee, margarine, chocolate, biscuits